wandersonxs/Design-Patterns/Readme.md

     The main advantage of storing the command (request) in an object is that we can execute them whenever we want - This is how we can achieve undo and redo operations.

+#### 3 - Iterator Pattern - 09/04/2023

+    We can access elements of a collection for example in sequential manner ithout any need to know about the underlying representation;
+    Essentially it is useful when we eant to iterate through elements with different types;
+    The iterator pattern decouples the algorithms from the containers wihtout the need for the underlying representation.
+    We do not care how the data is being stored.
+We just want to iterate through the items independently of the underlying representation;
+    Java uses Iterator pattern under the hood.

 ## Structural Design Patterns